cephard/NovaMed-Solutions/README.md

   <img src="https://github.com/cephard/NovaMed-Solutions/blob/main/month-on-month.png" alt="Customer Analysis"/>

 ### Top 5 & Bottom 5 Drugs

+Out of the 40 drugs distributed by Novamed SOlutions,the top 5 drugs contributed to

 - **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.